browserengineering/book/book/visual-effects.md

 [^see-chap-1]: This is basically the same optimization we added in Chapter 1 to avoid painting offscreen text.

+To use `clipRect`, we'll also need another method: `save`.
+Once you call a method like `clipRect`, all subsequent canvas commands are clipped, until you tell Skia to stop.
+The way to make it stop is with `save` and `restore`---you call `save` before calling `clipRect`, and `restore` after finishing drawing the commands that should be clipped. `save` means "snapshot the current clip state of the canvas", and `restore` rolls back to the most recent snapshot.

+You've probably noticed that `restore` is used for both saving state and pushing surfaces---what gives?
+That's because there is a combined stack of surfaces and state in the Skia API.
+However, `save` never creates a new surface, so you should use it whenever possible over `saveLayer`.

 Using `clipRRect` is pretty easy.
 It needs to be preceded by `save`, because once the clip has been set, all subsequent canvas are clipped until `restore`